 Catherine, Duchess of Cambridge

 Born: 9 January 1982 Consort: Prince William, Duke of Cambridge Wife of Prince William and future Queen of England, she was known as Catherine Elizabeth "Kate" Middleton before her marriage (and despite it being factually incorrect, media both in the UK and abroad insist on referring to her by her maiden name, Kate Middleton).
 Met her future husband at the University of St Andrews, where she also earned her degree in History of Art.
 They dated off and on (but mostly on) for eight years before he popped the question in October 2010.
 As mentioned above, theirs was the biggest royal wedding in over two decades, and as such was accompanied by quite a lot of hoopla.
 Since then Catherine has devoted herself to charity work and performing public duties on behalf of the royal family.
 And, it must be noted, she is a fashion icon around the world.
 She was also more or less officially deemed Team GB's lucky charm during her ubiquitous appearances at the 2012 Olympics, where the former field hockey champion served as Team GB ambassador.
 The teaming of William and Kate has had a restorative effect on the monarchy in not only the UK but in Canada as well, with more than one poll showing that people are willing to put up with a period of Charles being King with the knowledge that William and Kate are waiting in the wings.
 News of her impending motherhood broke in late 2012, earlier than planned, when the Duchess was admitted to hospital for minor complications with her pregnancy.
+Her second pregnancy was also announced earlier than expected in September 2014 for the same reason, though without a hospital admission.
+Assuming the child is born, he or she will be fourth in line to the throne.

 Prince Henry 'Harry' of Wales

 Born: 15 September 1984 Second son of Charles, Harry acquired a reputation as a bit of an idiot thanks to stunts like showing up at one costume party dressed in a (Nazi) Afrika Korps uniform complete with a swastika armband.
 Since then has settled down as a career soldier in the British armoured corps and is apparently a very dedicated officer and small unit commander and very much a typical member of the military when it comes to beer and women.
 He is rumored to have threatened to make a public spectacle if he wasn't allowed to go to Afghanistan with his unit in 2007.
 He has since served in active duty in Afghanistan, but was brought back after certain members of the media broke silence on his being there (not cool, Aussie media).
 Then he took up flying helicopter gunships, which solved the problem — an AH-64 Apache being a priority target anyway, the enemy isn't going to care if the pilot is a prince.
 Was in an on-again, off-again tabloid-fodder relationship with wealthy Zimbabwean Chelsey Davy from 2004-2009; they have since split for good and the gossip hounds seem to have moved on to his latest squeeze, Cressida Bonas (with marriage rumours abounding).
 Harry is immensely popular with the ladies, even more than his older brother, mostly due to being a young, hot, bad boy.
 Yet another beneficiary of the Will and Kate effect, with the three forming a popular trio at the 2012 Olympics and other events.
 Appeared in the tabloids in August 2012 after being photographed naked at a party in Las Vegas; the British public were mostly supportive and viewed it as simply him letting off steam as any other young buck might do.
 His Father and Grandmother, however, were not pleased at all.
 Dogged by persistent low level rumours that he is a bastard, not helped by the fact that Harry tends to take more after the Spencers than the Windsors in appearance.
-After spending his entire life at third in the line of succession, he was displaced by the birth of his nephew on 22 July 2013, and is now fourth.
+After spending his entire life at third in the line of succession, he was displaced by the birth of his nephew on 22 July 2013, is now fourth, and will drop to fifth when George's sibling is born (assuming a live birth, of course).
 It has been reported that he will be created Duke of Sussex (a title once held by a younger son of George III) upon finally settling down and getting married; though he is the second son of a future monarch, and these have traditionally been created Dukes of York, it is unlikely that his father will outlive his uncle, Prince Andrew, who is (as mentioned) a full 12 years younger than Harry's father Charles.

 Prince George of Cambridge